MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ## Consistency level

 Elastic tables support session consistency.
-Session consistency in Elastic tables is achieved through the use of session tokens, which are opaque strings returned by dataverse when a client performs any write operation (create/update/upsert/delete).
+Session consistency in elastic tables is achieved through the use of session tokens, which are opaque strings returned by dataverse when a client performs any write operation (create/update/upsert/delete).
 When the client performs a subsequent read operation, it includes the session token in the request, allowing dataverse to return the most up-to-date data for that client.

-You will find session token as x-ms-session-token header in response of all write operations.
+You will find session token as `x-ms-session-token` header in response of all write operations.
 (Create/Update/Upsert/Delete)

-When calling a retrieve API, you can use MSCRM.SessionToken header to pass corresponding session-token to retrieve the most up-to-date row value.
+When calling a retrieve API, you can use `MSCRM.SessionToken` header to pass corresponding session-token to retrieve the most up-to-date row value.

 ## Transactional behavior